Patients report lack of medicine, capacity and wait of 5 hours at health centers in the city of SP | São Paulo

 - Hospitalizations for flu soar in the city of SP and represent 23% of hospitalizations for respiratory syndrome

-This morning, production assistant Rosana Oliveira was at the Perus Emergency Room, in the North Zone of the city.
+This morning, production assistant Rosana Oliveira was at the Emergency Room (UPA) Perus, in the North Zone of the city.

 She says that she arrived very early to be seen by a pediatrician.
 Rosana’s daughter, Ana Vitória, age nine, has flu-like symptoms.

-Outside, patients and companions were waiting for care this morning at the upa perus, in the North Zone of the capital.
+Outside, patients and companions awaited care this morning at UPA Perus, in the North Zone of the capital.

 “I’m quite worried because my husband took it, so I took it too, now my daughter.
 You get worried, right?
 She is coughing, coughing up phlegm, she had a fever”, she reported.